ZeyadYasser114/ZeyadYasser114/README.md

 ### 🎯 What I Do

-**💻 Software Development**
+**💻 Software Engineering**
 Building applications and games with a focus on clean code and design

 **🎨 Creative Projects**
-Animation, sound design, and video editing
+Animation, Music Production, and Video Editing

 **📚 Continuous Learning**
 Always exploring new tools and techniques